History of Hamilton, Ontario: Pre-1811

 Statue commemorating the United Empire Loyalists in Downtown Hamilton.
 Loyalists fleeing from the American Revolutionary War were the first Europeans to settle the area.

 Like most of the Americas, the original inhabitants of the Hamilton area were Native North American Aboriginal peoples.
 The first European to visit what is now Hamilton was probably Étienne Brûlé in 1616.
 Lasalle also visited the area, a fact commemorated at a park in nearby Burlington.

-In pre-colonial times, the Neutral Nation occupied most of the land but were gradually driven out by the Iroquois who were allied with British against the French and their Huron allies.
-A member of the Iroquois Confederacy provided both the route and name for Mohawk Road on Hamilton Mountain and the route for what would become King Street in the Lower City.
+In pre-colonial times, the Neutral Nation occupied most of the land but were gradually driven out by the Haudenosaunee who were allied with British against the French and their Wendat allies.
+A member of the Haudenosaunee Confederacy provided both the route and name for Mohawk Road on Hamilton Mountain and the route for what would become King Street in the Lower City.

 Like British North America itself, the Six Nations confederacy was torn apart by the American Revolution.
 Indigenous groups loyal to the Crown, under their leader Captain Joseph Brant, were settled in several nearby areas of what became Upper Canada in 1791 and ultimately Ontario in 1867.
 These included Brant’s Ford (now Brantford) on the Grand River in Brant County south of Hamilton, and Brant’s Block (now Burlington) in Halton County north of Hamilton.

 The United Empire Loyalists moved into the Hamilton area during and after the American War of Independence as well, dramatically boosting the population and economic development of the region between the original Upper Canadian capital at Newark (now Niagara-on-the-Lake) and the new one at York (now Toronto).
 This was to prove crucial, for the fighting between the United States and Britain was not yet over.

 Administratively, the whole area was part of the Nassau District, which was renamed the Home District in 1792.
 Additionally, parts of the area were separately incorporated into the West Riding of York County and First Riding of Lincoln County.
 In 1798, most of the future Hamilton became part of Niagara District while remaining in Lincoln County.